Shephexd/shephexd.github.io/_posts/Algorithm/2017-03-06-Algorithm_solving-discrete.md

 subject to constrain
 $\sum_{i=1}^n w_ix_i \le M $  		$x_i = \begin{cases} 1 & & \text{if item $i$ selected} \\ 0 & & \text{if not} \end{cases}$

+1. 2
+2. 3
+3. 3
+4. 4
+5. 4
+6. 4
+7. 4
+8. 4
+9. 4
+10. 4
+11. ​
+12. Minimum weight edge cover
+13.
+14. Vertext coloring, chromatic number
+    Color the vertices of a graph with a minimum number of colors such that adjacent vertices have different colors.
+15. ​